How to Apply:

 - Licensure as a registered professional nurse in the State of Missouri and must be granted “Document of Recognition” as a certified nurse practitioner from the Missouri State Board of Nursing.

-- Two years’ experience in wound care.
+- Two years’ experience in primary care preferred.

 Application Materials